-Based on our understanding of the CCIF and its environment, we identified that the principal risks of non-compliance with laws and regulations related to the administration of the CCIF in accordance with the Pensions Acts 1995 and 2004 and regulations made under them, and codes of practice issued by the Pensions Regulator; and we considered the extent to which non-compliance might have a material effect on the financial statements.
+Based on our understanding of the CIF and its environment, we identified that the principal risks of non-compliance with laws and regulations related to the administration of the CIF in accordance with the Pensions Acts 1995 and 2004 and regulations made under them, and codes of practice issued by the Pensions Regulator; and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered the direct impact of these laws and regulations on the financial statements.
-We evaluated incentives and opportunities for fraudulent manipulation of the financial statements, including the risk of override of controls, by the trustees and those responsible for, or involved in, the preparation of the underlying accounting records and financial statements, and determined that the principal risks were related to posting inappropriate journals to conceal misappropriation of assets and inappropriate adjustments of asset valuations.
+We evaluated incentives and opportunities for fraudulent manipulation of the financial statements, including the risk of override of controls, by the trustees and those responsible for, or involved in, the preparation of the underlying accounting records and financial statements, and determined that the principal risks were related to posting inappropriate journals to conceal misappropriation of assets.
 Audit procedures performed by the engagement team included:

-Independent auditors' Report (Cont)
+Independent auditors' report (Cont)

-- Testing journal entries where we identified particular fraud risk criteria. - Obtaining independent confirmations of material investment valuations and cash balances at the year end. - Testing estimates and judgements made in the preparation of the financial statements for indicators of bias. - Reviewing meeting minutes, any correspondence with the Pensions Regulator, and significant contracts and agreements. - Holding discussions with the trustees to identify significant or unusual transactions and known or suspected instances of fraud or non-compliance with applicable laws and regulations. - Assessing financial statement disclosures, and agreeing these to supporting evidence, for compliance with the Pensions Acts 1995 and 2004 and regulations made under them.
+- Testing journal entries where we identified particular fraud risk criteria. - Obtaining independent confirmations of material investment valuations and cash balances at the year end. - Reviewing meeting minutes, any correspondence with the Pensions Regulator, and significant contracts and agreements. - Holding discussions with the trustees to identify significant or unusual transactions and known or suspected instances of fraud or non-compliance with applicable laws and regulations. - Assessing financial statement disclosures, and agreeing these to supporting evidence, for compliance with the Pensions Acts 1995 and 2004 and regulations made under them.